Ahsan-Tariq-565/Typescript-Assigment/README.md

-In this repository 45 typescript excercise code has been coampleted And the projects code are in folders/repositories
+In this repository 45 typescript excercise code has been completed And the projects codes are in folders/repositories